 UNN at a glance

-Lobachevsky State University of Nizhni Novgorod (UNN) is one of the biggest universities in Russia.
+Lobachevsky State University of Nizhny Novgorod (UNN) is one of the leading comprehensive universities in Russia.
 It was established in 1916.

-Lobachevsky State University of Nizhni Novgorod (UNN) consists of 5 institutes – Institute of Information Technology, Mathematics and Mechanics, Institute of International Relations and World History (IIRWH), Institute of Philology and Journalism, Institute of Economics and Entrepreneurship (IEE), Institute of Biology and Biomedicine, Institute for Postgraduate and Doctoral Studies and Institute of Military Training – as well as 14 faculties – those of Chemistry, Radio physics, Physics, Law, Social Sciences, Physical Education and Sports, Preparatory Faculty, Faculty for Regional Personnel Training, Minor Academy of Public Administration and Advanced School of General and Applied Physics.
+Lobachevsky State University of Nizhny Novgorod (UNN) consists of 5 institutes – Institute of Information Technology, Mathematics and Mechanics, Institute of International Relations and World History (IIRWH), Institute of Philology and Journalism, Institute of Economics and Entrepreneurship (IEE), Institute of Biology and Biomedicine, Institute for Postgraduate and Doctoral Studies and Institute of Military Training – as well as 14 faculties – those of Chemistry, Radio physics, Physics, Law, Social Sciences, Physical Education and Sports, Preparatory Faculty, Faculty for Regional Personnel Training, Minor Academy of Public Administration and Advanced School of General and Applied Physics.

 UNN has a close collaboration with the Nizhny Novgorod Scientific Centre of Russian Academy of Sciences (NNSC RAS).
 State University is a member of the European University Association (EUA).

-Lobachevsky State University of Nizhni Novgorod (UNN) has been in the world's top 700 universities since 2011, according to QS World University Rankings.
+Lobachevsky State University of Nizhny Novgorod (UNN) has been in the world's top 700 universities since 2011, according to QS World University Rankings.
 It is ranked 72nd in top 200 universities in 2014 QS World University Rankings: BRICS.

 More than 1,000 UNN students and staff were trained in the best European universities during the implementation of 21 Tempus projects.

-State University of Nizhni Novgorod is carrying out 7 innovative scientific projects supported by the Government of the Russian Federation to establish world class research laboratories, develop promising scientific fields, involve students in scientific research and encourage them to develop projects from an idea to a business.
+State University of Nizhny Novgorod is carrying out 7 innovative scientific projects supported by the Government of the Russian Federation to establish world class research laboratories, develop promising scientific fields, involve students in scientific research and encourage them to develop projects from an idea to a business.